JettMonstersGoBoom/raylib-handy-things/README.md

 Raylib handy things

 # ray_pcx.h
-Single header to unpack PCX image data into a greyscale image, and load the palette into the supplied buffer
+Single header to unpack PCX image data into a greyscale image, and load the palette into the supplied buffer.
+Intended for using a palettized shader with 8-bit data.

 ```
 unsigned char palettes[768];